druglogics/pydruglogics/README.md

 ## Overview

-PyDrugLogics is a Python package designed for constructing, optimizing Boolean Models and performs in-silico perturbations of the models.
+PyDrugLogics is a Python package designed for constructing and optimizing Boolean models, and to perform in-silico perturbations of the models.

 ### Core Features
 - Construct Boolean model from `.sif` file
 - Load Boolean model from `.bnet` file